Johnathan Rice's 'The Long Game' Is Not Quite A Breakup Record

 - "Naked in the Lake"

-Jonathan Rice rolled in the door and right away I knew I was going to enjoy chatting with him.
+Johnathan Rice rolled in the door and right away I knew I was going to enjoy chatting with him.
 He arrived as a party of one, with merch in a carry-on bag in one hand, and a guitar case in the other.
 Normally there's a manager, a sound person, or label folk shepherding.
 But this time, it was just Rice and a rental car touring the Northeast.

 The Scottish-American Rice has been performing for over 15 years, and for many of those years, he was in a relationship with Jenny Lewis, even co-releasing an album as Jenny and Johnny.
 They're no longer a couple, and his latest album, The Long Game, is a partial reflection on that relationship, but it's not quite a breakup record.